Definition of Primary Sources

 - provides a first-hand record or report of what was done, thought and felt at a particular time and place

 - provides the raw material for interpretation and analysis by researchers in the arts, theatre, music, philosophy, and history.

 - for some literary scholars can include the primary form of a specific text, such as the final draft or the first publication of a work.

 - summarizes, compares, critiques, or interprets the primary literature.

 - are collections of primary and/or secondary sources.

 Oral histories reflect the content of Archives and Special Collections.
-The audio recordings—almost exclusively audio cassette tapes recorded in the 1970s and 1980s—include both college history and local history interviewees.
+The audio recordings—almost exclusively audio cassette tapes recorded in the 1970s and 1980s—include both university history and local history interviewees.
 Local history subjects include industry, public schools, churches, politics and remembrances of residing notables, such as Dr. Mary Edwards Walker.
 In addition, a collection of Safe Haven oral histories have been digitized.